-Hike to Everest Base Camp and Kala Patthar and walk across the highest trekking trail on Earth.
+Everest Base Camp Short Trek with Helicopter Return takes you across the highest trekking trail on Earth.
 Located at the base of Mount Everest, the world’s highest mountain, EBC is the ultimate destination for passionate hikers and adventurers.
-Trek to Everest Base Camp and visit Kala Patthar, the most popular viewpoint in Khumbu region.
-The route to Everest Base Camp crosses remote Sherpa villages, ancient Buddhist monasteries and the Sagarmatha National Park, a UNESCO World Heritage Site.
+This Everest Base Camp short trek lets you visit Everest Base Camp and Kala Patthar, the most popular viewpoint in Khumbu region.
+The route to Mount Everest Base Camp short trek crosses remote Sherpa villages, ancient Buddhist monasteries and the Sagarmatha National Park, a UNESCO World Heritage Site.

 Lukla Flight Alert: As there's too much traffic at the Kathmandu airport during high season (Spring- March, April, Autumn - October, November) flights scheduled to and from Lukla will operate from Ramechhap Airport.
 The airport lies 132km (4hrs 30mins drive) from Kathmandu.
 However, most airlines will operate their first and last flights directly from Kathmandu and Lukla (KTM-LUKLA-KTM).
 If you make an early booking, we can try to secure a place for you on the direct flight to Lukla (KTM-Lukla).
 It will be easier to fly directly from Kathmandu instead of making that additional journey to Ramechhap.
 Helicopter Flights to Everest Region will continue to operate from Tribhuvan International Airport, Kathmandu.

 Find information on visa, detailed itinerary, what's included, gear list and everything you need to know about this adventure in this PDF.Download Trip PDF